ucd-ipo/agroft/README.md

+# Agricultural Field Trial Statistics Package

-# aip-analysis - An analysis interface for the Agriculture Innovation Project
+An analysis interface for the Agriculture Innovation Project

 ## Installation

-The AIP Shiny app has been built into a package and the development version is hosted on Github.
+This Shiny app has been built into a package and the development version is hosted on Github.
 Currently, it can be installed using the `devtools` R package.

-Install devtools and Shiny R packages:
+Install devtools and the Shiny R packages:

 ```R
 > install.packages('devtools')